HugoBlox/theme-academic-cv/content/home/experience.md

   date_end = ""
   description = """
   Tutor for COMP3600/6466 (Algorithms) Responsibilities include:
-  * Hold tutorials, cooperating with other tutors
+  * Facilitator in weekly interactive tutorials, assist students with lab exercises and course content
-  * Marking assignment, quizzes and examinations.
+  * Responsible for creating&marking assignment, quizzes, and examinations
-  * Receiving feedback from students, helping improve teaching quality.
+  * As a sessional academic staff, receive feedback from students, help improve teaching quality
   """

 [[experience]]